Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 same delivery node for all states, then we can change the reported node to be the delivery node instead of a fetching node for states such as MISS/PASS/FETCH.

+> [!NOTE]
-> Note: this conditional check could be improved by also checking for the
+> this conditional check could be improved by also checking for the
 > existence of the `Fastly-Force-Shield` header (which we talked about earlier).
 > This is because if someone uses that header then it would force Fastly's
 > clustering behaviour to not be stopped.